Get Back to Walking Without Pain: A Guide to Hip Bursitis

 Increased discomfort after prolonged activity or periods of inactivity

-Many patients also report difficulty walking with bursitis of the hip, especially after sitting for long periods or sleeping on the affected side.
+Many patients report difficulty walking with bursitis of the hip, especially after sitting for long periods or sleeping on the affected side.

 Causes and Risk Factors